US Clinical Experience (USCE): What Counts and What Doesn’t?

 - Research Experiences

-- Experiences in similar medical environments such as Canada and England
+- Experiences in similar medical environments (such as England)

 How do I get US Clinical Experience (USCE)?